carlpulley/validated-config/README.md

 When we require a path to have a value set, then we have two possible
 options:
 - check if the configuration path exists and is defined
-- or, use a sentinal value and validate the path has a differing value.
+- or, use a [sentinal value](https://en.wikipedia.org/wiki/Sentinel_value) and validate that the path has a differing value.

 When configuration paths are specific to your application, then the first of these approaches is suitable to use.
-However, if you are overriding the values in 3rd party libraries and require a value to be set, it is necessary to use sentinal values.
+However, if you are overriding the values in 3rd party libraries and **require** a value to be set, then it is necessary to use sentinal values.

 In the first case, we use `required` as follows: